-Each company using primary products for feed or on-farm mixing companies are subject to the feed monitoring (definition agricultural on-farm mixers \Rightarrow Chapter 4.3).
+Each company using primary products for feed, on-farm mixing companies or purchases already mixed feed from a cooperation are subject to the feed monitoring (definition agricultural on-farm mixers \Rightarrow Explanatory Notes).
 In agricultural on-farm mixing companies, samples must be drawn and examined every year in accordance with the control plans for agriculture (Guideline Feed Monitoring).

 The organisation of feed monitoring, including the establishment of the inspection plan to control the feed, as well as the selection of the companies where the feed samples shall be drawn, is the responsibility of the coordinator and is also checked there.
-All analytical results concerning the parameters dioxins, dioxin-like PCBs and non-dioxin-like PCBs in feedingstuffs must be submitted by the livestock owner to the competent feed monitoring authority.